Extended Uncertainty Principle via Dirac Quantization

 Our work hinges on the applicability of the Janet-Cartan theorem to any arbitrary four-dimensional space-time~\cite{lidsey1997applications,friedman1965isometric}.
 Janet-Cartan theorem states that every $(1,n-1)$ dimensional pseudo-Riemannian manifold can be optimally embedded (that is, an embedding of minimum dimension) in a pseudo-Euclidean manifold of dimension no more than $\frac{1}{2}n(n+1)$.
 Thus, any generic 4-dimensional curved space-time $\mathcal{P}$ can be embedded in a pseudo-Euclidean space $\mathcal{Q}$ of dimension no more than $10$.

 We want to use this geometric property to understand the dynamics of the point-particle.
 Specifically, we aim to map the dynamics of a particle in a curved space-time $\mathcal{P}$ to its dynamics in a flat space $\mathcal{Q}$ with a set of constraints $\left\{\phi\right\}$.
-The reason for the mapping rest on the fact that quantum mechanics is both well-defined (for example, the Wiener measure in Path Integrals) and well-understood (for example, the representation of operators is known unambiguously) in Euclidean or pseudo-Euclidean spaces~\cite{wald2009formulation}.
+The reason for the mapping rests on the fact that quantum mechanics is both well-defined (for example, the Wiener measure in Path Integrals) and well-understood (for example, the representation of operators is known unambiguously) in Euclidean or pseudo-Euclidean spaces~\cite{wald2009formulation}.

-This naturally leads to the following question: {How do the space-time symmetries and the curvature affect the quantum dynamics of a point particle?} To understand why this question is relevant, let us consider two specific cases --- 4-D Minkowski and de Sitter space-times.
+This naturally leads to the following question: How do the space-time symmetries and the curvature affect the quantum dynamics of a point particle?
+To understand why this question is relevant, consider two specific cases --- 4-D Minkowski and de Sitter space-times.
 Minkowski space-time has $SO(1,3)$ symmetry, and the structure of this symmetry group gives rise to the Poincare algebra~\cite{weinberg1995quantum,wigner1939unitary}.
-However, de Sitter space-time has $SO(1,4)$ symmetry and leads to a different algebra~\cite{moylan1983unitary, thomas1941unitary}.
-From this, we can infer that the space-time symmetries and its curvature can affect the quantum dynamics via modifications to the position-momentum algebra.
+However, de Sitter space-time has $SO(1,4)$ symmetry, leading to a different algebra~\cite{moylan1983unitary, thomas1941unitary}.
+From this, we can infer that the space-time symmetries and their curvature can affect the quantum dynamics via modifications to the position-momentum algebra.
 As mentioned in the Introduction, this work aims to derive such modifications for generic 4-D curved space-times.